cacabo/themetric/README.md

 - [x] Recommendations for photo
 - [x] Meet the team, show profiles on about page
 - [x] Most viewed articles on right?
-- [ ] Links to social media in navbar
+- [x] Links to social media in navbar
 - [x] Admin can delete their own article if it is not published
-- [ ] Add location to admin
 - [ ] Include the typeform
+- [ ] Add URL's to social media for links
+- [ ] Collapse navbar at wider size
-- [ ] Better article recommendations
+  - [ ] Adjust CSS media queries accordingly

 ##### Down the line
 - [ ] Paginate or scroll to load more articles
+- [ ] Allow super admin to lock / delete other admin accounts